jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-1.md

 No one else ever thought it necessary to prove that compassion was such.

-2 First, our sympathy with sorrow is more universal than our sympathy with joy.
+{{< s v="2" >}} First, our sympathy with sorrow is more universal than our sympathy with joy.
 We may still have some fellow-feeling with sorrow even if it is excessive.
 But our feeling does not become a complete sympathy.
 - We do not weep, exclaim, and lament with the sufferer.
 - On the contrary, we know=
   - his weakness and